lachioma/RecordAudioVideo_playSounds/README.md

 * I've also added a feature to extract on the fly the FLIR frames timestamps in both sound card clock and Matlab clock.

 * So the system allows time-stamping of FLIR cameras, microphones, and sounds in both clocks, and orange cameras in Matlab clock.

+* I've added a "LogDiary" (v1.2): for each trial, all messages displayed in the command window are saved as a txt file.

+* You can play a Looming Disc on demand (press the button) (v1.2).
+At button press, the disc appears at its onset size, it expands linearly until final size, it stays at final size for a post-stim interval, then it disappears.
+Three timestamps (PTB clock) are taken at onset, final size, disappearance.

 ## Data